Soilhat/3-musketeers/cash/README.md

 > node bin/index.js
 ```

-To convert any amount in an another currency run :
+To convert any amount in another currency run :

 ```sh
 > node bin/index.js <amount> <from> <to>